XiaoMi/minos/client/README.md

 # The Minos Deploy Client
 This is the client for the Minos deploy system, users will use this client to perform the deployment works.
 Currently, this client support deploying zookeeper, hdfs, hbase, yarn and impala.
-And it's very easy to extend this client to support deploying other services.
+And it's very convenient to extend this client to support deploying other services.

 ## Prerequisites